Gerosullivan/Pangur/context/ui_spec.md

   - updates the deterrence readout in the top bar in real time.
   - updates the cats attributes according to cell modifiers.
 - After pressing `End Turn`, freeze cat controls until mouse phase completes.
+- During resident mouse and incoming wave phases, dim non-active UI and focus on the Phase Stepper; each `Next` press should trigger one discrete state change so automated tests can assert the intermediate board states.

 ## 4. Polish Ideas